From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 Tien decides having the last word isn’t worth it.
 “Let’s get back to your locals, you’re sure they know nothing about what’s going on here?”

-“As far as they’re concerned, you and Gabe have a start-up back in California I’m helping with; everything before Berkeley we tell the truth about, after that we stay on script.
-Anna knows how we met and how you came to work for me, but she knows nothing about your family history.”
+“As far as they’re concerned, you and Gabe have a start-up back in California I’m helping with.
+Everything before Berkeley we tell the truth about, after that we stay on script.
+Anna knows how we met and how you came to work for me, but I haven’t told her anything about your family history.”

-“Nothing,” Tien abruptly answers realizing he’s been sitting here the whole time, “just your classic coming to America saga.”
-She nervously opens her laptop hoping that satiated his need for information she’s unwilling to provide.
-“Let’s get to work shall we,” she nervously asserts, “we’ve already wasted the entire morning.”
+“Nothing.”
+Tien abruptly answers, realizing he’s been sitting here the whole time.
+“It’s just your classic coming to America saga.”
+She nervously opens her laptop hoping that satiated Gabe’s need for information.
+“Let’s get to work shall we.
+We’ve already wasted the entire morning.”

 “Puppies don’t purr,” Tien scolds.

-“Either way,” Gabe joyfully smiles back, “yeah for me.”
-He reads the tension filled room with disappointment, “or not yeah for me,” he quietly mumbles to himself while diving back into his laptop.
+“Either way,” Gabe joyfully smiles back.
+“Yeah, for me.”
+He reads the tension filled room with disappointment.
+“Or not yeah for me,” he mumbles to himself while diving back into his laptop.

 #

-Anna arrives with far less fanfare than one might expect for an entanglement containing vestiges straight from the chapters of ‘The Art of War.’
-Of course, the lack of fanfare might be because Happy Hour started an hour earlier with potential sharp edges having the clarity of their cut honed to softer settings.
-That being said, when two women are about to square off over matters men have little to no understanding of, the most important thing for men to recognize is it’s best to get the hell out of the way of the oncoming tsunami.
+Anna arrives with far less fanfare than one might expect for an entanglement containing vestiges straight from Sun Tzu’s ‘The Art of War’.
+The lack of fanfare could also be due to happy hour starting an hour ago with potential sharp edges having the clarity of their cut, honed to softer settings.
+That being said; when two women are about to square off over matters men have little to no understanding of, the most important thing for men to recognize is it’s best to get the hell out of the way of oncoming tsunamis.

-“Everyone,” Darwin announces as he steps into the courtyard with a fresh cocktail in one hand and the guest of honor in the other.
-“May I present Anna Vigil for your dining and dancing pleasure.”
-He bows with a large sway of his free hand like a noble at court sloshing bourbon onto the flagstone not noticing Anna’s scowl.
-“You perhaps may not know this, but aside from being a noted scholar of fine art, Anna’s father is the internationally acclaimed artist Antonio Vigil, whose works are displayed at the world’s most prestigious museums and galleries.”
+Darwin steps into the courtyard with a fresh cocktail in one hand and the guest of honor in the other.
+“Everyone,” he announces.
+“May I present the lovely Anna Vigil for your dining and dancing pleasure.”
+He bows with a large sway of his free hand like a noble at court, sloshing bourbon onto the flagstone.
+“You perhaps may not know this, but aside from being a noted scholar of fine art, Anna’s father is the internationally acclaimed artist, Antonio Vigil.
+His works are displayed in the world’s most prestigious museums and galleries.”

-“Sorry, Hon, I’m just proud of you is all.”
-Darwin stumbles awkwardly trying to reset the tone.
-“A toast,” he declares while raising his glass and waiting for everyone to raise theirs.
+“Sorry, Hon.
+I’m just proud of you is all.”
+Darwin awkwardly attempts to reset the tone.
+“A toast,” he declares.
+He raises his glass and waits for everyone to raise theirs.
 “To all the famous people we know and might have known, if only we knew while we knew them, they were famous.”

 “Here!
 Here!”
-Gabe bellows his full support.
-Meanwhile, Anna and Tien look on with deep disapproval.
+Gabe bellows his full support as Anna and Tien look on with disapproval.
 Gabe seizes upon Darwin’s segue by offering his hand to Anna.
 “I’m Gabriele,” he says as they shake.

 “Like the archangel,” Anna replies with a warm smile.

-“I seriously doubt that; I’m too much a sinner that enjoys too much a touch of the devil’s elixir, but only from time to time.”
+“I seriously doubt that.
+I’m too much a sinner and enjoy too much of the devil’s elixir, but only from time to time.”

-“Which is most of the time,” Darwin adds with a laugh.
+Darwin laughs.
+“Which is most of the time.”

-Gabe considers responding to Darwin’s jab but after careful review of the facts as presented, decides not to.
+Gabe is about to respond but after careful consideration of the facts as presented, decides not to.
 “Folks who know me call me Gabe, on account of that’s what my mom calls me; until I mess up that is, then its Gabriele Ryan McDaniel Monaghan.”

-“That I am,” Gabe says with a laugh.
-“Although, I’ve never met a Spaniard who can hold his liquor like an Irishman, but truth be told, I haven’t met them all.”
+Gabe laughs.
+“That I am, although, I’ve never met a Spaniard who can hold his liquor like an Irishman, but truth be told, I haven’t met them all.”

-“I think we’re in the presence of an Irishman who can’t hold his liquor,” Darwin chimes in.
+“I think we’re in the presence of an Irishman who can’t hold his liquor,” Darwin chimes.

-Gabe steadies himself in preparation to return volley, “In the words of my infamous forefather, John Paul Jones,” he boldly states, “Drinking is not what I do, it’s who I am.”
+Gabe steadies himself in preparation to return volley, “In the words of my infamous forefather, John Paul Jones, ‘drinking is not what I do, it’s who I am’.”

 “Gabe?”
 Darwin gently prods.